smith-tg/pharm_r_workshop_1/README.md

 - If you receive an error it is likely that you do not have Git installed.
 In this case, please follow the same instructions provided for Windows / Mac users.
 - If problems persist, please see me at the beginning of the workshop and we will try to resolve the issue.

+### 4) Setup a GitHub Account

+- Visit [GitHub](www.github.com) and follow the registration instructions to set up a new account.
+- Feel free to skip this step if you have an existing GitHub account.